Skip to content

 A 14-reason rejection taxonomy explains why 46% of agentic fix PRs fail, and only implementation and CI categories respond to preemption prompts.

-Across 3,225 fix pull requests from Copilot, Devin, Cursor, and Claude in the AIDev dataset, 46.41% were rejected; a qualitative two-rater study of a representative 306-PR sample (95% CI, Cohen's κ = 0.605) organizes the reasons into four categories and 14 specific causes (arXiv:2606.13468).
+Across 3,225 fix pull requests from Copilot, Devin, Cursor, and Claude in the AIDev dataset, 46.41% were rejected.
+A qualitative two-rater study of a representative 306-PR sample (95% CI, Cohen's κ = 0.605) sorts the reasons into four categories and 14 specific causes (arXiv:2606.13468).

 Category Share of sample Specific reasons (share of sample)